redbug312/gnuplot-gantt-chart/README.md

 The data is `data/flowspan.data`.
 There are 3 flows named TSN0, TSN1 and AVB0 routed along the path [ES0, SW0, ES1].
 All of them has 1 instance packetized and sent from ES0 at time 0.

+Two charts are manually combined side by side for convenience.
 We can see end-to-end delays of the instances are 4.5, 7.5 and 16.5 respectively, and AVB0 have no chance to block other high-prioirity flows in this case.

 ![network-joined](doc/network-joined.png)